 Personalized Service Informed by 30+ Years of Legal Experience

-Our legal team at the Law Office of Chadwick-Fricano-Weber has been representing Nashua families and spouses for over 50 years.
+Our legal team at Fricano&Weber P.L.L.C. has been representing Nashua families and spouses for over 50 years.
 We take pride in providing all our clients with personalized service for each of their unique cases, and you can trust that we will do the best we can for you.
 If you are dealing with something as stressful and harrowing as domestic abuse, contact our experienced and compassionate attorneys to help you navigate the legal system and petition for a protective order to protect you and your child in New Hampshire.

 What Is Considered Domestic Violence Under New Hampshire Law?

 In New Hampshire, an act of domestic violence is when a person commits a violent crime against a family or household member or any other individual they have an intimate relationship with.
 More specifically, domestic violence offenses punishable by law could include:

 - criminal threatening;

 - destruction of property;

 Note that a family or household member includes current or former spouses, individuals who currently or formerly cohabitated with each other, parents, and persons related by blood or marriage, and an intimate partner is someone who is currently or was previously involved in a romantic relationship with the offender.

 If you have experienced domestic abuse or are in fear of such, you can contact law enforcement for protection.
 If a police officer has probable cause to believe that someone has committed domestic abuse, they may make an arrest without a warrant if the offense occurred within the preceding 12 hours, whether or not the officer witnessed the actual violence.
 Following the arrest, the officer must seize any firearms owned or possessed by the defendant, as well as any deadly weapons used in the violation.

 Your Right to a Protective Order